hgiasac/blog-builder/pages/posts/2020-12-31-TimescaleDB_2.0_with_Hasura_Part_1:_From_Version_1_to_2.0.md

 ### From 1.x to 2.0

-The following table shows syntax comparison between Timescale 1.7 and 2.0:
+The following table shows syntax comparison between TimescaleDB 1.7 and 2.0:

 | 1.7 | 2.0 | Comment |
 | --- | --- | ------- |